hackclub/hackclub/workshops/python_stock_viewer/README.md

 ## Displaying the Value

 The value we want to display is the `c` value, or the current value of the stock.
 We can do that by printing `rjson['c']`.
-Let's add a line that does this to the bottom of our code:
+At the bottom of your code, add this line:
 ```python
 print("AAPL -", rjson['c'])
 ```